jocelynthode/EpTOTester/cluster_instructions.md

 ## Running the benchmarks
-TODO create a repository to push/pull images finish script to launch here
+TODO create a repository to push/pull images finish script to launch here We want to launch from  our build machine so we need a docker gradle